 This sentence suggests that the man wants another slice of cake, but that he chose not to indulge.
 There are many action word phrases with similar meaning to stopping oneself.
 For instance:

-- I blocked myself from that video game because if I don’t, I’ll procrastinate.
+- I blocked myself from Facebook because if I don’t, I’ll procrastinate.

 - They controlled themselves from getting upset after they lost the basketball game.

 The above examples are some of the more common verbs followed by reflexive pronouns, and therefore count in determining what is a reflexive verb.
-Here’s an example of one that takes on a different meaning when the subject and the object are the same person:
+Here’s an example that takes on a different meaning when the subject and the object are the same person:

 - She applied herself to her work.

 Instead of saying, I get myself up at seven in the morning, it’s more common to say, I get up at seven in the morning.
 You’ll also hear, I get dressed instead of I get myself dressed.
 These sentences are still reflexive, and have simply evolved in speech to cut off what is seen as unnecessary.
 In writing, to be clear, include the reflexive pronoun in the sentence.

 We are sorry that this post was not useful for you!